heringerAgenor/bravi-technical-assessment/README.md

 - Remove a piece

-Remove a piece from the chess board by providing the piece_id as a query string
+Remove a piece from the chess board by providing the piece_id as a query string.

 `DELETE /board/remove_piece`